 Msgr.
 Terry Young

 A native of Maryland, Msgr.
 Terry Young was born in 1940.
-He attended St. Mary’s Seminary and University in Baltimore.
+He earned a Master of Divinity at St. Mary’s Seminary and University in Baltimore, and a master’s degree in education from Georgia State University.
 He was ordained a priest for the Archdiocese of Atlanta on May 5, 1972, by Archbishop Thomas Donnellan.

 Msgr.
 Young began his priestly ministry as parochial vicar and director of religious education at Holy Spirit Church, Atlanta.
 He became assistant principal at St. Joseph High School, Atlanta, and taught religion there from 1973 to 1976.
 He became principal of the school in 1975 and served in that capacity for 18 months before the school’s closing.

 In 1976, Msgr.
 Young was named principal of St. Pius X High School, Atlanta, and reorganized the school, which had been developed around the open classroom.
 During his 15-year tenure at St. Pius, he introduced programs designed to meet the needs of underachieving students and those with learning problems and began a pastoral ministry to students.
 The school’s Center for Performing Arts is named in his honor, recognizing the support he gave to developing programs in drama, the arts and creative writing.